 We can offer appointments in two locations, the Northern Health Centre and Elwood Street where Islington’s Social Care teams are based.
 We can also offer home visits if the child or carer are unable to travel to appointments.

-Although in some circumstances we provide a CAMHS service to children living out of the borough, in general looked after children placed out of Islington are able to access CAMHS in the locality where they are living.
+Although in some circumstances we provide a CAMHS service to children living out of the borough, in general, looked after children placed out of Islington are able to access CAMHS in the locality where they are living.
 When there are difficulties accessing appropriate mental health services, our team can be contacted for advice and support with this.

-Together with social care staff, Kathy runs Fostering Changes, a 12 week foster carer group programme that aims to promote foster carers’ confidence and skills in understanding and managing children’s behaviour.
+Together with social care staff, Jo runs Fostering Changes, a 12 week foster carer group programme that aims to promote foster carers’ confidence and skills in understanding and managing children’s behaviour.
 The team also provide other training to foster carers aimed at developing their knowledge of the emotional needs of looked after children.

-Kathy offers psychological support (up to 6 sessions) to foster carers who experience emotional difficulties related to the particular role and task of fostering.
+Jo offers psychological support (up to 6 sessions) to foster carers who experience emotional difficulties related to the particular role and task of fostering.
 This input aims to provide a reflective and confidential space for carers to support their continued role and development as foster carers, particularly those caring for teenagers presenting with challenging behaviour.